 This spell sends a willing creature that can sleep into magical sleep.
 The caster may designate up to three conditions to cause the sleeper to wake up (such as after 24 hours, when a horn is blown, etc.), but only conditions the sleeping target would be able to perceive should they be awake.
 If resting as part of this slumber, any hit dice the sleeper spends to heal themselves can be rolled again, taking the higher result.
+Unless those conditions are fulfilled, the sleeper cannot awake unless this spell is dispelled.

-While resting this way, the sleeper does not age, and all poisons, curses, and diseases are suspended (they continue acting once the sleeper awakens).
+While resting this way, the sleeper does not age, and all poisons, curses, and diseases are suspended.
+All such effects continue acting once the sleeper awakens.

 Heightened.
 When you cast this spell using a higher level spell, the maximum duration increases, according to the below.